canonical/sphinx-docs-starter-pack/docs/explanation/components.rst

 -------------------

 Built-in extensions do not need to be installed separately from Sphinx and can be enabled directly through `docs/conf.py`.
-`docs/conf.py` in the Starter Pack has already been configured to enabled typical extensions necessary for docmentation work.
+`docs/conf.py` in the Starter Pack has already been configured to enabled typical extensions necessary for documentation work.

 Third-party extensions
 ----------------------

-If an extention is not built into Sphinx, you must download and install it into your environment before you can enable it in the Sphinx configuration.
+If an extension is not built into Sphinx, you must include it in `requirements.txt` before you can enable it in the Sphinx configuration file.

-As many extensions are Python applications, Starter Pack uses a `requirements.txt <https://pip.pypa.io/en/stable/reference/requirements-file-format/>`_ file to manage them.
+As extensions are Python packages, the Starter Pack uses a `requirements.txt <https://pip.pypa.io/en/stable/reference/requirements-file-format/>`_ file to manage them.

 .. mermaid::
     :caption: Third-party extensions